Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your on-premises network contains a server named Server1 that runs an ASP.NET application named App1.
 You have a hybrid deployment of Azure Active Directory (Azure AD).
 You need to recommend a solution to ensure that users sign in by using their Azure AD account and Azure Multi-Factor Authentication (MFA) when they connect to App1 from the internet.
 Which three features should you recommend be deployed and configured in sequence?
-To answer, move the appropriate features from the list of features to the answer area and arrange them in the correct order.

 - [ ] a public Azure Load Balancer.
 - [ ] a managed identity.